 ||Tanshinone IIA is an estrogen receptor partial agonist with antiandrogenic properties, it has neuroprotective effects against cerebral ischemia/reperfusion injury and traumatic injury of the spinal cord in rats.
-Tanshinone IIA has anti-inflammatory and anti-oxidative properties, inhibit the release of inflammatory cytokines, such as, IL-1 β, IL-6 α, TNF-α.|
+Tanshinone IIA has anti-leukemia, anti-inflammatory and anti-oxidative properties, inhibits the release of inflammatory cytokines, such as, IL-1 β, IL-6 α, TNF-α.|

 |Ann Plast Surg.
 2015 Jun 20. |

 |Tanshinone IIA Inhibits Proliferation and Induces Apoptosis Through the Downregulation of Survivin in Keloid Fibroblasts.[Pubmed: 26101974]|

-|Tanshinone IIA induces apoptosis and inhibits the proliferation of various tumor cell types.
-In this study, we investigated the effect of Tanshinone IIA on the regulation of proliferation, cell cycle, and apoptosis in KFs, and investigated potential mechanisms involved in the effects.
 First, KFs and normal skin fibroblasts (NSFs) were treated with various concentrations of Tanshinone IIA.
+Cell counting kit-8 (CCK-8) was used to assess the proliferative activity of KFs and NSFs, and flow cytometry was used to investigate the cell cycle and apoptosis in KFs.
 We found that the proliferation of all Tanshinone IIA-treated KFs was significantly decreased after treatment for 72 hours (P < 0.001).
 Also, NSFs treated with Tanshinone IIA did not exhibit noticeable effects compared with KFs.
 In addition, the percentages of G0/G1 cells in all Tanshinone IIA-treated KFs were significantly increased after treatment for 72 hours (P < 0.001).
 And the percentages of cells undergoing early apoptosis in all Tanshinone IIA-treated KFs were significantly increased after treatment for 120 hours (P < 0.001).
 Furthermore, the apoptosis antibody array kit and Western blot analysis revealed that Tanshinone IIA decreased survivin expression in KFs (P < 0.001).
-In conclusion, Tanshinone IIA downregulates survivin and deactivates KFs, thus suggesting that Tanshinone IIA could serve as a potential clinical keloid treatment.|

 |Planta Med.
 2015 May;81(7):578-85. |

 |Anabolic Effect of the Traditional Chinese Medicine Compound Tanshinone IIA on Myotube Hypertrophy Is Mediated by Estrogen Receptor.[Pubmed: 26018796]|

-|One of the main compounds of Danshen Si Wu is Tanshinone IIA.
-Physiological effects of Tanshinone IIA have been described as being mediated via the estrogen receptor.
-Therefore, it was the aim of this study to determine its tissue specific ERα- and ERβ-mediated estrogenic activity, to investigate its antiestrogenic properties, and, particularly, to study estrogen receptor-mediated biological responses to Tanshinone IIA on skeletal muscle cells.
 The purity of Tanshinone IIA was analyzed by LC-DAD-MS/MS analysis.
 ERα/ERβ-mediated activity was dose-dependently analyzed in HEK 239 cells transfected with ERα or ERβ expression vectors and respective reporter genes.
 Androgenic, antiandrogenic, and antiestrogenic properties of Tanshinone IIA were analyzed in a yeast reporter gene assay.
 The effects of Tanshinone IIA on proliferation and cell cycle distribution were investigated in ERα positive T47D breast cancer cells.
 The ability of Tanshinone IIA to stimulate estrogen receptor-mediated myotube hypertrophy was studied in C2C12 myoblastoma cells.
 Our data show that Tanshinone IIA is quite potent at stimulating ERα and ERβ reporter genes with comparable efficacy.
 Tanshinone IIA displayed antiestrogenic and also antiandrogenic properties in a yeast reporter gene assay.
 It inhibited the growth of T47D breast cancer cells by suppressing proliferation and arresting the cells in G0/G1.
 Tanshinone IIA also stimulated the hypertrophy of C2C12 myotubes via an estrogen receptor-mediated mechanism.